 - 1/2 cup Riesling wine + 2 TableSpoons

 - 1/2 cup chopped celery

 - 2 TableSpoons chopped fresh thyme

 - 1 Tablespoon minced garlic

 - 1/4 cup chopped fresh flat-leaf parsley

 - 3 teaSpoons fresh sage, chopped

 - 2 teaSpoons oregano

 - 3/4 teaSpoon ground black pepper, divided in 1/4

-- 3/4 teaSpoon kosher salt, divided in 1/4, I used Sea Salt with Oregano and other herbs from Salt Odyssey - buy in our online shop
+- 3/4 teaSpoon kosher salt, divided in 1/4, I use Sea Salt with Oregano and other herbs from Salt Odyssey - buy in our online shop

 - 2 1/2 cups chicken stock, unsalted